ChristelleFDZ/Project_Arctic_circle_theorem/README.md

 ## Synopsis

-This project deal with the arctic circle theorem ( or Aztec Diamonds theorem).
+This project deals with the arctic circle theorem ( or Aztec Diamonds theorem).
 The picture at the top is the expected end result.

 ## Install